matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 If no invite and/or 3PID invite were specified in the room creation request, the corresponding list(s) will be empty.

+**Note**: This callback is not called when a room is cloned (e.g. during a room upgrade) since no invites are sent when cloning a room.
+To cover this case, modules also need to implement `user_may_create_room`.

 ### `user_may_create_room_alias`

 ```python